Browse Templates Explore the Product Try It Free

 As you can see, choosing the best resume format for you heavily depends on where you are in your career.
 Once you've chosen which format best fits your needs, you can easily achieve the proper resume structure by using a resume template

-Resume templates are incredibly helpful, and while they usually make your resume look great, they can also save you lots of time and effort in your resume-writing process.
+A resume builder can be incredibly helpful, making your resume look great and saving you lots of time and effort in your resume-writing process.

 What to include on a sales resume?